r01k/ha_sunsa/README.md

-# Sunsa Smart Wand Integration
+# Sunsa Blinds Wand Integration

 Monitor and control your Sunsa blind wands from Home Assistant.